Auspicious Wedding Muhurta — Find Your Perfect Marriage Date

 What Makes a Good Wedding Muhurta?

-A favorable wedding Muhurta combines several Panchanga factors working together.
-The ideal marriage timing includes: Shukla Paksha (waxing Moon phase — symbolizing growth and increase); fixed or auspicious Nakshatras like Rohini, Uttara Phalguni, Hasta, Swati, Anuradha, Shravana, or Revati; Nanda or Bhadra Tithis (1st, 2nd, 3rd, 5th, 7th, 10th, 11th, 12th, 13th, or Purnima); auspicious Yogas; and favorable Karanas avoiding Vishti (Bhadra).
+A strong wedding Muhurta brings several Panchanga factors together.
+You want Shukla Paksha (waxing Moon) to symbolize growth and increase.
+You want auspicious Nakshatras like Rohini, Uttara Phalguni, Hasta, Swati, Anuradha, Shravana, or Revati.
+The Tithi should be a Nanda or Bhadra type (1st, 2nd, 3rd, 5th, 7th, 10th, 11th, 12th, 13th, or Purnima).
+Yogas should be favorable.
+And you want to avoid Vishti (Bhadra) Karana.

-The weekday matters significantly — Monday (Moon, emotions), Wednesday (Mercury, communication), Thursday (Jupiter, dharma and expansion), and Friday (Venus, love and harmony) are considered favorable for marriage.
+The day of the week matters too.
+Monday (emotional depth), Wednesday (communication), Thursday (dharma and growth), and Friday (love and harmony) are all considered favorable for weddings.
 Tuesday (Mars, aggression) and Saturday (Saturn, delays) are generally avoided.

 Favorable Nakshatras for Marriage